How Can Bad UX Influence Your Conversion Funnel?

 6) Bad CTA Placement

 Effective and transparent navigation is one of the basic pillars of websites.
-Call-to-action elements (CTAs for short) play a particularly important role in web design.
+Call-to-action elements (CTAs for short) play a particularly important role in web design, as well as conversions.
 Now, it’s worth noting that these can be more than just buttons.
 Any element that is designed to grab the user’s attention and trigger a click can be considered a CTA.
 You can optimize your website by looking at areas of the site that are being clicked at a higher frequency.

 Source: Adria Berrocal Forcada